 After serving as the Outreach Director for 15 years, Karen became the Executive Director of Nebraska following a search by the Board of Directors.
 Karen’s experience at the Capitol and her passion to see a state where God is honored, religious liberty flourishes, families thrive, and life is protected positions her to provide strategic leadership to the NFA Team.

 Karen established NFA’s Capitol Prayer Initiative which is now the NFA E-Network informing Nebraskans on key issues that impact the state reaching over 5,000 people in 200+ Nebraska communities.
 She serves as the State Coordinator for the National Day of Prayer and provides leadership for Prayer Place a 24/7 Prayer Center located near the Capitol inside the NFA facility.

 Karen has two adult sons, a daughter-in-law, and four grandchildren that keep her busy, laughing, and young at heart.
 She enjoys speaking, leading a Ladies Bible Study and mentoring young women.

 Nate is a 5th generation Nebraskan and graduated from Colorado Christian University with degrees in business administration and political science.
-Prior to becoming the Policy Director at NFA, Nate was an associate producer for the nationally broadcast Hugh Hewitt Show, a program and policy analyst at the Centennial Institute, and has worked on various political campaigns.
+Prior to becoming the Policy Director at NFA, Nate was an associate producer for the nationally broadcast Hugh Hewitt Show, a program and policy analyst at the Centennial Institute, and worked on various political campaigns.

 Nate is also an Alliance Defending Freedom Areté Academy alumnus and has authored and published his own book on religious liberty, “Would the Pilgrims Still Come to America Today?: The Deteriorating State of Religious Liberty in America,” which includes a foreword by Lt.
 Col. Allen West.
 He is the host of NFA’s Capitol Connection podcast.
 In addition to policy, radio, and writing, Nate enjoys sports, hiking, and spending time with his wife, Brenna.